 In 1992, Dr. Fereydoon Batmanghelidj, MD, first published his book, Your Body’s Many Cries for Water.
-Imprisoned in Iran after the revolution of 1979, Dr. Batmanghelidj had to treat a fellow prisoner with crippling peptic ulcer pain (stomach pain).
+Imprisoned in Iran after the revolution of 1979, Dr. Batmanghelidj treated a fellow prisoner who had crippling peptic ulcer pain (stomach pain).
 With no medications at his disposal, he gave him two glasses of water.
 Within eight minutes, the pain disappeared.
 Dr. B. instructed his patient to drink two glasses of water every three hours.
 His patient became absolutely pain-free for his four remaining months in prison.

 Sebastian Kneipp published his methods for the therapeutic external use of water in My Water Cure in 1894.

 You can purify water, using small quantities of sodium chlorite (not sodium chloride, which is table salt) mixed with an acid, such as lemon juice or even diluted hydrochloric acid.
 This mixture produces chlorine dioxide, which is different from both household bleach (sodium hypochlorite) and the chlorine used to treat the water in swimming pools.
 Use caution and use this mixture in small quantities.
 Do not let it contact metal.
 For details of other uses, read JimHumble.com.
 This is not an endorsement of any supplier.
 There is controversy about this substance for other uses than disinfecting water and cleaning hospitals and food processing equipment.
 Do your own research, and think for yourself.
 I suggest this for purifying water if necessary.